Divyaraj015-dot/git-documentation/README.md

 #### ❓How to set the origin for a New Branch? ####

-   When you create a new branch locally, Git doesn't automatically know where to push it on GitHub.
-You need to set the origin so your local branch connects to the remote one.
+   When we create a new branch locally, Git doesn't automatically know where to push it on GitHub.
+We need to set the origin so our local branch connects to the remote one.

    🛠️ Step-by-Step Guide